magento/architecture/design-documents/graph-ql/coverage/b2b/company.md

 }

 type CompanyUsers @doc(description: "Output data schema for an object returned by a Company users search query.") {
-    items: [Customer] @doc(description: "An array of 'CompanyUser' objects that match the specified search criteria.")
+    items: [Customer]! @doc(description: "An array of 'CompanyUser' objects that match the specified search criteria.")
-    total_count: Int @doc(description: "The number of objects returned.")
+    total_count: Int! @doc(description: "The number of objects returned.")
     page_info: SearchResultPageInfo @doc(description: "Pagination meta data.")
 }

 type CompanyRoles @doc(description: "Output data schema for an object returned by a Company roles search query.") {
-    items: [CompanyRole] @doc(description: "A list of company roles that match the specified search criteria.")
+    items: [CompanyRole]! @doc(description: "A list of company roles that match the specified search criteria.")
-    total_count: Int @doc(description: "The total number of objects matching the specified filter.")
+    total_count: Int! @doc(description: "The total number of objects matching the specified filter.")
     page_info: SearchResultPageInfo @doc(description: "Pagination meta data.")
 }